Mark Kelly: Naval career (1987–2011)

-Kelly has received two Defense Superior Service Medals; one Legion of Merit; two Distinguished Flying Crosses; four Air Medals (two individual/two strike flight) with Combat "V"; two Navy Commendation Medals, (one with combat "V"); one Navy Achievement Medal; two Southwest Asia Service Medals; one Navy Expeditionary Medal; two Sea Service Deployment Ribbons; a NASA Distinguished Service Medal; and an Overseas Service Ribbon.
+During his Navy career, Kelly received two Defense Superior Service Medals; one Legion of Merit; two Distinguished Flying Crosses; four Air Medals (two individual/two strike flight) with Combat "V"; two Navy Commendation Medals, (one with combat "V"); one Navy Achievement Medal; two Southwest Asia Service Medals; one Navy Expeditionary Medal; two Sea Service Deployment Ribbons; a NASA Distinguished Service Medal; and an Overseas Service Ribbon.

-On June 21, 2011, Kelly announced his retirement from the U.S. Navy and NASA, effective October 1, 2011.
-His retirement was announced on his Facebook page, where he wrote, "Words cannot convey my deep gratitude for the opportunities I have been given to serve our great nation.
-From the day I entered the United States Merchant Marine Academy in the summer of 1982 to the moment I landed the Space Shuttle Endeavour three weeks ago, it has been my privilege to advance the ideals that define the United States of America."
+On June 21, 2011, Kelly announced his retirement from both the Navy and NASA, effective October 1, citing Gabby Giffords's needs during her recovery from the attempt on her life that January.

-NASA career
+NASA career (1996–2011)

-NASA selected both Mark and Scott Kelly to be Space Shuttle pilots in 1996.
+NASA selected both Kelly and his identical twin, Scott Kelly, to be Space Shuttle pilots in 1996.
 They joined the NASA Astronaut Corps in August of that year.
-Mark Kelly has logged over 54 days in space.
-During his 2006 flight on Space Shuttle Discovery, the second mission after the loss of Space Shuttle Columbia, Kelly discussed the risks of flying the Space Shuttle:
+They are the only siblings to have both traveled into orbit.

 Spaceflight experience

 STS-108

 Kelly's first trip into space was as pilot of STS-108.
 After several delays, Endeavour lifted off on December 5, 2001, on the final Shuttle mission of 2001.

 STS-108 Endeavour visited the ISS, delivering over three tons of equipment, supplies, and a fresh crew to the orbiting outpost.
 The hatches were opened between Endeavour and the ISS Destiny Laboratory on December 7, enabling the 10 crew members to greet one another.
 The Expedition 3 crew officially ended their 117-day residency on board the ISS on December 8 as their custom Soyuz seat-liners were transferred to Endeavour for the return trip home.
 The transfer of the Expedition 4 seat-liners to the Soyuz return vehicle attached to the station marked the official exchange of crews.

 Kelly and Mission Specialist Linda Godwin used the shuttle's robotic arm to lift the Raffaello Multi-Purpose Logistics Module from the shuttle payload bay and attach it to a berth on the station's Unity node.
 The crews began unloading supplies the same day.
 Mission managers extended Endeavour's flight duration to 12 days to allow the crew to assist with additional maintenance tasks on the station, including work on a treadmill and replacing a failed compressor in one of the air conditioners in the Zvezda Service Module.
 A change of command ceremony took place on December 13 as Expedition 3 ended and Expedition 4 began.
 STS-108 returned to Earth with the previous ISS crew of three men.

 Kelly traveled over 4.8 million miles and orbited the Earth 186 times over 11 days and 19+ hours.